 "In the next ten years, we can consider that the energy substitutes for fossil fuels (return of nuclear, hydrogen ...) will not have been much developed," write Patrick Artus and Moncef Kaabi.
 "The world still will depend conventional forms of energy resources. "

 Econometric calculations they cite, the elasticity of oil demand in relation to oil prices will be in the very low requirements: an increase of 25% of crude prices would only 1% reduction the demand.

-"To reduce the world demand for oil from 8% to 2015, 2005 to 2015 would have to be multiplied by 6,9 of the real oil price," they add.
-This gives, taking into account an annual inflation of 2,5% in the United States, "a nominal price of oil of 380 dollars per barrel in 2015".
+"To reduce 8 2015% in global oil demand, should therefore, in 2005 2015 to a multiplication by 6,9 the real price of oil," they add.
+What gives, taking into account an annual inflation of 2,5% in the US, "a nominal price of oil 380 dollars per barrel in 2015."